cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metadata.rst

           * - ``showHidden``
             - By default, metadata search hides entities whose name starts with an ``_`` (underscore) from the search results.
 Set this to ``true`` to include these hidden entities in search results.
 Default is ``false``.
+          * - ``showCustom``
+            - By default, metadata search hides custom entities from the search results for backward compatibility.
+              Set this to ``true`` to include these custom entities in search results.
+Default is ``false``.
           * - ``entityScope``
             - The scope of entities for the metadata search.
 By default, all entities will be returned.
 Set this to ``USER`` to include only user entities; set this to ``SYSTEM`` to include only system entities.